Published: Nov 01, 2022

 If an awake brain tumor surgery is decided then one of the following types of anesthesia could be given:

 The surgeon will make an incision in the skull to access the brain.
-The neuro-anesthesiologist will then stop the sedation when the neurosurgeon will be ready for removing the tumor.
+The neuro-anesthesiologist will then stop the sedation when the neurosurgeon is ready to remove the tumor.

 Brain mapping will be done to help surgeons in removing the tumor effectively.
 This will provide the surgeon with a map of different regions of the brain that control functions like vision, movement, or speech.
 The surgeon may ask you to perform movements, identify pictures and count numbers.
-This will help in identifying the crucial areas of the brain and steering clear of them throughout the procedure.
+This will help identify the brain's crucial areas and steer clear of them throughout the procedure.
 The surgeon will also use three-dimensional computer images of the brain before and during the surgery to assist in removing the tumor.

-After removing the tumor, the neuroanesthesiologist will sedate you again so that the neurosurgeon stitches the incision.
+After removing the tumor, the neuro anesthesiologist will sedate you again so that the neurosurgeon stitche the incision.

 3. After the Procedure